SheetJS/sheetjs/README.md

 To promote a format-agnostic view, js-xlsx starts from a pure-JS representation that we call the ["Common Spreadsheet Format"](#common-spreadsheet-format).
-Emphasizing a uniform object representation enables new features like format conversion (e.g. reading an XLSX template and saving as XLS) and circumvents the "class trap".
+Emphasizing a uniform object representation enables new features like format conversion (reading an XLSX template and saving as XLS) and circumvents the "class trap".
 By abstracting the complexities of the various formats, tools need not worry about the specific file type!